archeos/archeos-desktop/README.md

 Simple instructions for this metapackage
 ----------------------------------------
 1. Edit the *debian/control* file and do the relative modifications (add package to depends, and so on).
-2. You can test the package build with `git-buildpackage --git-ignore-new` anytime you want.
+2. You can test the package build with `git-buildpackage --git-ignore-new -us -uc` anytime you want.
 3. When ready to deploy a working version, commit your changes the usual way (`git add` & `git commit`).
 4. Use `git-dch -R` to update the changelog file.
      Edit it properly (if need to change something, but most of the time it doesn't.) then add it and